sassoftware/viya4-deployment/docs/Troubleshooting.md

 When the `sas-orchestration` tooling is run (as a Docker container) to deploy SAS Viya into the cluster, the required binaries from the cloud provider for authentication are not present, meaning that the tooling will not be able to connect to the cluster to perform the deployment.

 When running the viya4-deployment project as a Docker container the `sas-orchestration` tooling is run in a slightly different manner to get around this limitation.
 We make use of `skopeo` to exact the contents of the `sas-orchestration` tooling image directly into our running viya4-deployment container.
-Since in our Dockerfile we include the installation of the required authentications binaries for GCP and AWS, the `sas-orchestration` tooling is able to make use of them and successfully connect to the kubernetes cluster.
+Since in our Dockerfile we include the installation of the required authentications binaries for Google Cloud and AWS, the `sas-orchestration` tooling is able to make use of them and successfully connect to the kubernetes cluster.

 ### Solution: